DanielBiegler/bieglers-simple-timetracker/README.md

 ![example usage animation](./assets/usage-demo.svg)

+## What is this and why?

+Fundamentally, I wanted a basic journal with chronological timestamps that simply gets out of my way.
+I looked up some time tracking utilities and they tend to bloat up in scope to become project management suites and or business tools.

+**I want none of that.
+I want simplicity.**

+`git` itself does basically what I want already, record structured messages with timestamps, store them locally and let me display them chronologically with `log --pretty=format:...` in a simple layout.

+You can come up with shell scripts and aliases that use `--git-dir` to make your own system for storage per project/task/whatever and `awk` to parse out timestamps etc. but this does not sit right with me, harping about simplicity and then hodgepodging scripts together to inevitably become frustrated because shell scripting sucks.
+There I said it.

+I enjoy writing Rust code so here we are.
+Simple time tracking that leaves you alone.

 ## How To Use Bieglers TimeTracker

 This timetracker specifically forces you to only work on one "time-box" at a time.
 This is to prevent context switching, help you focus on the task at hand and if you adhere to it actually give you a real sense of how long something took.